 Laboratory policies and/or procedures for security shall be provided in the Procedure for Laboratory Security.
-The Safety Manager shall be responsible for ensuring that security guards or police services are familiar with security policies and practices.
 These policies and practices shall ensure that:

-- Access to operational areas is controlled and limited and visitors do not have unrestricted access to these areas of the Laboratory. - All exterior entrance/exit points have badge readers and/or closed circuit television is used to monitor and enforce security. - Internal areas requiring limited/controlled access have a lock system. - Accountability of all access keys is documented and access is limited to those individuals designated by the Lab Director or designee.
-The Supervisor of the SBI Logistics Support Section shall account for access badges and limit distribution to those individuals approved by the Lab Director or designee. - Facilities are monitored during vacant hours by an intrusion alarm or by security personnel. - Main evidence storage areas shall be limited, controlled access areas and shall be secured by intrusion detection and lock systems.
+- Access to operational areas is controlled and limited and visitors do not have unrestricted access to these areas of the Laboratory. - All exterior entrance/exit points have badge readers and/or closed circuit television is used to monitor and enforce security. - Internal areas requiring limited/controlled access have a lock system. - Accountability of all access keys is documented and access is limited to those individuals designated by the Lab Director or designee. - Facilities are monitored during vacant hours by an intrusion alarm or by security personnel. - Main evidence storage areas shall be limited, controlled access areas and shall be secured by intrusion detection and lock systems.
 The storage conditions shall be such as to prevent loss, deterioration, and contamination to maintain the integrity of evidence.
 Security measures apply both before and after examinations/analyses have been performed.